justintaft/justintaft.github.io/blog_entries/2019-12-11-libvirt-mcs-selinux.md

 </seclabel>
 ```

-Ideally, for a backup system a custom selinux policy should be created to allow read-only access to backing disks.
-However, mounting backing disk files as readonly within a VM through libvirt can be considered a compromise on complexity and in-depth security.
+Ideally, a custom SELinux policy should be created to allow read-only access to backing disks.
+However, mounting backing disk files as readonly within a VM through libvirt may be an acceptable  compromise on complexity and in-depth security for your scenario.